-According to Genworth Financial's 2016 Cost of Care Survey, families will incur a great deal of expense related to long-term care.
+According to Genworth Financial's 2020 Cost of Care Survey, families will incur a great deal of expense related to long-term care.
 The average nationwide costs for various types of care are listed below.

-- Nursing Home, Private Room: $92,378 per year
+- Nursing Home, Private Room: $105,850 per year

-- Nursing Home, Semi-Private Room: $82,125 per year
+- Nursing Home, Semi-Private Room: $93,075 per year

-- Assisted Living: $43,539 per year
+- Assisted Living: $51,600 per year

-- Home Health Aides: $15 to $28 per hour
+- Home Health Aides: $24 per hour

-- Adult Day Health Care: $68 per day
+- Adult Day Health Care: $74 per day

 The best rates and range of services are available when a person is still healthy.
-Middle age is the best time to think about buying long-term care insurance because that's when a person is most likely to qualify for a policy and when premium costs are at their lowest.
-Genworth believes buying LTC insurance is a key element for any solid retirement plan, for anyone with assets that he or she wishes to pass along to the family, not the nursing home."
+Putting aside the financial pros and cons, for health reasons late 50s is the best time to think about buying long-term care insurance because that's when a person is most likely to qualify for a policy and when premium costs are at their lowest.
+However, a policy may still be affordable and available for you or your parents even if they're in their 70s, depending on their health history.

 You can buy 5% compound inflation coverage which is a guaranteed coverage growth rate, so your insurance policy keeps up with the rising costs of long-term care.